Yorko/mlcourse.ai/book/topic06/topic6_feature_engineering_feature_selection.md

 $$ \large tfidf(t,d,D) = tf(t,d) \times idf(t,D) $$

-Ideas similar to Bag of Words can also be found outside of text problems e.g. bag of sites in the [Catch Me If You Can competition](https://inclass.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking), [bag of apps](https://www.kaggle.com/xiaoml/talkingdata-mobile-user-demographics/bag-of-app-id-python-2-27392), [bag of events](http://www.interdigital.com/download/58540a46e3b9659c9f000372), etc.
+Ideas similar to Bag of Words can also be found outside of text problems e.g. bag of sites in the [Catch Me If You Can competition](https://inclass.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking), [bag of apps](https://www.kaggle.com/xiaoml/talkingdata-mobile-user-demographics/bag-of-app-id-python-2-27392), etc.

 ![image](../../_static/img/topic6_bag_of_words.png)